Humanism needs you!

 With an immediate start, we ask that you are able to commit to around three days per week (Monday to Friday) but also remain flexible with the evolving demands of the projects.

 If you are interested, please send a copy of your CV to firstname.lastname@example.org as soon as possible, with a covering letter of no more than 300 words explaining why you think you would be suitable for this work.

 General Office Volunteers

-BHA is looking for a pool of volunteers to call upon on an ad-hoc basis to help with a range of tasks in our busy office.
+Humanists UK are looking for a pool of volunteers to call upon on an ad-hoc basis to help with a range of tasks in our busy office.
 This could include:

 - Putting together information packs